santhoshpkumar/hand-gesture-recognition-using-neural-networks/README.md

 Edge detection
 ![edge detection](./images/edge_detect_all.png)

+### Normalization

+We will use mean normaliztion for each of the channel in the image.

 ## Data Agumentation

 We have a total of 600+ for test set and 100 sampels for validation set.
 We will increase this 2 fold by usign a simple agumentiaton technique of affine transforamtion.